mszalbach/IssuerSelfService/Readme.md

 "Methodik zur formalen Spezifikation von ausführbaren Anforderungen in der Agilen Systementwicklung".

 # Precondition
 The project needs Java, Maven and Docker installed on your host.
-Node.js and Yarn are installed by Maven.
+Node.js and NPM are installed by Maven.
-Just run `mvn verify` to install Node.js and Yarn and to see if everything is working.
+Just run `mvn verify` to install Node.js and NPM and to see if everything is working.

 # Starting locally
 To start the Server part execute the following command: